-Trehalose, also known as ‘Resurrection Sugar,’ is a naturally occurring disaccharide that consists of two molecules of glucose.
-The word “trehalose” is derived from the Biblical term “trehala manna”, and from an alternative name for trehalose, “mycose”, referring to the mushroom source of this disaccharide.
+Trehalose is a type of sugar that is used in cosmetics and skincare formulations as a moisturizer and antioxidant.
+Trehalose is also known as ‘Resurrection Sugar,’ as it helps to resurrect plants and insects when they experience extreme conditions.
+Trehalose is a naturally occurring disaccharide that consists of two molecules of glucose.
+The word “trehalose” is derived from the Biblical term ‘trehala manna’, and from an alternative name for trehalose, ‘mycose’, referring to the mushroom source of this sugar.

-Trehalose works to moisturize the skin because it reflects the composition of Natural Moisturizing Factor (NMF) found within the skin’s epidermis.
-The NMF is an expansive group of substances including amino acids, PCA, lactates, sugars, salts, urea, and peptides.
+Trehalose works to moisturize the skin because it reflects the composition of Natural Moisturizing Factor found within the skin’s epidermis.
+The Natural Moisturizing Factor is an expansive group of substances including amino acids, PCA, lactates, sugars, salts, urea, and peptides.
 All of these substances work together to keep the skin’s surface intact, supple, and hydrated.